JakeaWilliams/photo-to-jpg/README.md

 -Image (Python Imaging Library) <br>
 -os (Operating System)

-# Steps to run the script

-TBD - Need to add steps to run the script

-**Proof of Concept Code Here:**
-Modifications to the existing exploit was needed and is highlighted in red.

 ```python
 # Start by importing the image
 from PIL import Image   # module for image processing